willp240/antinullh/HOWTO.md

 - `inactive`: Event types defined in the config that aren't being used in the analysis at this time
 - `orig_base_dir`: The directory where the original (unpruned) MC files have been downloaded to
 - `pruned_ntup_dir`: The directory where the pruned MC files should be written to, and later read from
-- `pdf_dir`: Where files containing histograms for each PDF should be written to

 <h4>Event Type Tables</h4>